 About this data

-The inpatient suicide indicator is composed of a denominator of patients discharged with a principal diagnosis or first two secondary diagnosis code of mental health and behavioural disorders (ICD-10 codes F10-F69 and F90-99) and a numerator of these patients with a discharge code of "suicide" (ICD-10 codes X60-X84).
-Data should be interpreted with cuation due to a very small number of cases.
-Reported rates can vary over time, so where possible a 3-year average has been calculated to give more stability to the indicator.
+The inpatient suicide indicator is composed of a denominator of patients discharged with a principal diagnosis or first two secondary diagnosis code of mental health and behavioural disorders (ICD-10 codes F10-F69 and F90-99) and a numerator of these patients with a discharge code of “suicide” (ICD-10 codes X60-X84).
+Data should be interpreted with caution due to there being a very small number of cases.

 Suicide within 30 days of discharge is established by linking discharge following hospitalisation with a principal diagnosis or first two listed secondary diagnosis code of mental health and behavioural disorders (ICD-10 codes F10-F69 and F90-99), with suicides recorded in death registries (ICD-10 codes X60-X84).
 In cases with several admissions during the reference year, the follow-up period starts from the last discharge.